Using SPICE To Model DC Motors

 - a test sled of mass 100g

-- an eccentric point mass of 5g at radius 2mm from the rotor axis
+- an eccentric point mass of 5g at a radius of 2mm from the rotor axis

 - the moment of inertia of the rotor to be negligible relative to the moment of inertia of the eccentric mass